 In fiscal year 2005-2006, the District implemented the "Secondary Reading Initiative," a School Board directive to provide a comprehensive reading program requiring all non-proficient middle and high school readers to take a reading course.
 The funding provided in this project enables schools to have smaller class sizes - 16 at the middle school level and 18 at the high school level.
 The instructional units have been allocated based on students scoring Level 1 or 2 on the most recent state-wide assessment.
 The project also provides paraprofessionals for the program.
 The initial allocation consists of 48.40 instructional units and 15.00 paraprofessionals.
-For fiscal year 2019-2020, 3.00 instructional units will be funded using Reading categorical carryover funds and 6.00 instructional units will be funded using middle school Title I funding for a net cost to SAI of \$3.3 million.
+For fiscal year 2020-2021, 6.00 instructional units will be funded using middle school Title I funding for a net cost to SAI of \$3.45 million.

-Continuation of SAI - Plan of Care - Project 6113

-The Plan of Care tutoring program will be used strictly for before and after school tutoring.
-The allocation is not included in the initial budget and will be made after the District receives the fiscal year 2018-2019 state-wide assessment results.
+Continuation of SAI - Plan of Care - Project 6113 The Plan of Care tutoring program will be used strictly for before and after school tutoring.
+The allocation is not included in the initial budget and will be made after the District receives the fiscal year 2019-2020 state-wide assessment results.

-Continuation of SAI - Summer Intensive Studies - Project 0127

-The Superintendent proposes a continuation of the Summer Intensive Studies initiatives for Reading, Math and/or Credit Recovery.
+Continuation of SAI - Summer Intensive Studies - Project 1127 The Superintendent proposes a continuation of the Summer Intensive Studies initiatives for Reading, Math and/or Credit Recovery.
 The allocation of SIS funds will be made at a later date based on guidelines provided by Finance and the Assistant Superintendent - Curriculum.